Home | Bibliography | Site Search | Site Map

 "What are the most important things in life?"
 "Why are we born?"
 "What is the meaning of suffering?"
 "What lies beyond death?"
 (Glynn, A Song for Nagasaki (1988), xi)

 Clearly these questions are not asked as if man by himself could answer them.
 The author says these are simple catechism "questions posed rather naïvely", but they don't seem naïve to me.
 What are the equivalents to the questions I have asked?
 The "most important things" is the question of ethics (What is the good for man?
 Of course in Christianity there is a metaphysical world-picture behind this, answering that question; but in Socratic ethics there is not).
-Both "why we are born" and "the meaning of suffering" seem questions of whether there is Providence (Is there a plan?), and "what lies beyond death" seems equivalent to is there an afterlife?
+Both "why we are born" and "the meaning of suffering" seem questions of whether there is divine providence (of whether there is a plan), and "what lies beyond death" seems equivalent to is there an afterlife?

 Was the firmament that he once thought so beautiful just a never-ending void of meaninglessness? (ibid.)

-To Kant's "the starry sky above" may be added "and the atoms below", their distances from man well beyond vast [The size of an apple relative to the earth is the size of an atom relative to an apple (ibid. xvi)], because, like "the moral law within", both fill us with awe -- and puzzlement ("Philosophy begins in wonder," Plato said).
+To Kant's "the starry sky above" (Newton's laws of physics) may be added "and the atoms below", their distances from man well beyond vast [The size of an apple relative to the earth is the size of an atom relative to an apple (ibid. xvi)], because, like "the moral law within", both fill us with awe.
+But also with puzzlement ("Philosophy begins in wonder," Plato said).
+Why is there anything? we ask, to what end?

 If the word 'God' is somehow (I don't know how) a name, then it certainly is not the name of anything comprehensible to man.
 A strange, singular tool.
 But why shouldn't a concept exist, as apparently the eternal questions without answers do, for just this purpose?